Answers4AWS/netflixoss-ansible/README.md

 ```
 1. Enable programmatic billing access on your AWS account, and take note of the bucket name
 1. Create another S3 bucket that will be used as a workspace for Ice.
 1. Create an Ice [IAM Role](https://console.aws.amazon.com/iam/home?#roles) that allows S3 read access to your billing bucket, and read and write access to the S3 working space bucket.
 It will also need read-only access to EC2 for things like describing reserved instance offerings.
-A samply policy (that probably gives more access than necessary) is available [in this repository]().
+A samply policy (that probably gives more access than necessary) is available [in this repository](https://github.com/Answers4AWS/netflixoss-ansible/blob/master/playbooks/roles/ice/files/samply-ice.policy).
-1. Launch a new EC2 instance using the above Security Group and key pair.
+1. Launch a new EC2 instance using the above Security Group, key pair and IAM role.
 You can use either Ubuntu or Amazon Linux.
 1. Set the `Name` tag of the instance to `Ice`
 1. Confirm you can see the instance using the Ansible EC2 inventory
 ```
 $ /etc/ansible/hosts | grep 'Ice'
 ```
+1. OK, the instance is now ready.
+Before running the playbook, [edit the variables file](https://github.com/Answers4AWS/netflixoss-ansible/blob/master/playbooks/roles/ice/vars/main.yml) and fill in the values for bucket names and the like.
+The file is documented.

 Now you can run the playbook

 ```